NAUTICAL COMPASSES

 CROW

-PROFILE - Francis Crow was a watchmaker and silversmith of Faversham (Kent, Great-Britain).
-He was awarded in 1813 a patent (GB no. 3,644) for a liquid dampened compass with a lens-shaped floating card.
+Francis Crow was a watchmaker and silversmith of Faversham (Kent, Great-Britain).
+He was awarded in 1813 a patent (no. 3,644) for a liquid-damped compass with a lens-shaped floating card.
 This revolutionary idea was realized only much later (c.
 50 years) by the U.S. manufacturer Ritchie.

 Technical Data